Enter the Realm of the Golden Eagle

 Description: Including 100 accounts from 48 authors and the images from 21 photographers and 15 artists, this book provides both education and contemplation.

 With over 400 images by 21 photographers and 15 artists, and more than 100 accounts by 48 authors representing 20 nations, this book will appeal to both the generalist and the academic.
 It represents 50+ years of gathering images and studying wild eagles and 17 years of composition and collecting accounts.
-Focusing on teaching everyone to value the eagle and the vast open habitats it needs to survive, and the creatures that share its world, this unique work both celebrates the eagle and attunes readers to the challenges facing this species in the modern world.
-Along with legendary stories from antiquity are chapters on trained eagles hunting large quarry such as gazelle, deer, foxes, wolves, and even man; eagle research and intelligence; and the eagle in the legend and lore of native peoples worldwide, including the acts by North American First Nations people to obtain coup feathers.
-An additional chapter outlines ways and means of capturing eagles, including the use of helicopters.
+Focusing on teaching everyone to value the eagle, the vast open habitats it needs to survive, and the creatures that share its world, this unique work both celebrates the eagle and attunes readers to the challenges facing this species in the modern world.
+Along with legendary stories from antiquity, there are chapters on trained eagles hunting large quarry such as gazelle, deer, foxes, wolves, and even man; eagle research; eagle intelligence; and the eagle in the legend and lore of native peoples worldwide, including the acts by North American First Nations people to obtain coup feathers.
+An additional chapter outlines ways to capture eagles, including the use of helicopters.
 The book concludes with chapters on three special trained eagles.
 This book is specially designed to lure readers back into the natural world.

 "The book . . . is so impressive and attractive, I have been excited whenever I turn a page!
 I could not wait for the next page all the way to the last page.
 This is the only book to report all aspects of human interactions with the golden eagle.
 Thank you very much [David] for producing such a wonderful book. . . .
 It is truly the book for introducing [all people] to the world of the golden eagle." -- Dr. Toru Yamazaki of the Japanese Society for Research of the Golden Eagle